rioshen/data-structures/Sorting/README.md

     }
 }
 ```

+####Partitioning
+Partitioning is the underlying mechanism of `quicksort`, but it's also a useful operation on its own.

+To partition data is to divide it into two groups, The merge sort algorithm, another recursive sort algorithm, sorts a list by recursively dividing the list in half until each sublist has one element and then recombining these sublists in order.

+The `pivot` value is the value used to determine into which of the two groups an item is placed.
+Items with a key value less than the pivot value go in the left part of the array, and those with a greater (or equal) key go in the right part.

 ####Quick Sort
 The quick sort algorithm sorts a list by partitioning the list using an arbitrarily chosen partition element and then recursively sorting the sublists on either side of the partition element.